 Andromede is an IN2P3

-Andromede is an interdisciplinary platform of the Laboratoire de Physique des 2 infinis Irène Joliot-Curie - IJCLab (UMR9012) which contribute to the scientific and technical skills development of Paris Saclay University.
+Andromede is an accelerator of the MOSAIC facility of the Laboratoire de Physique des 2 infinis Irène Joliot-Curie - IJCLab (UMR9012) which contribute to the scientific and technical skills development of Paris Saclay University.
 It is open to the academic and industrial world in the fields of biology, biochemistry, astrophysics and astro-chemistry, molecular chemistry, and chemistry and physics of materials.

 The ion beams are accelerated at high energy by a 4MV NEC Pelletron ® accelerator.
 The voltage can be adjusted from 500 kV to 4 MV.
 The terminal of this accelerator is designed to receive two kinds of ion sources, an electron cyclotron resonance (ECR) source and a liquid metal ion source (LMIS).